 While “divorce” typically makes people think of separations stemming from marital conflict, the concept of a “business divorce” is appearing more frequently in legal circles.
 A business divorce is the legal separation—whether negotiated or litigated—of the owners of a privately held commercial entity.
 Numerous factors can contribute to the need for a business divorce.
 While no one enters into a business relationship expecting to have to separate, business partners sometimes are unable to effectively work together, and the business suffers as a result.
 It is important to recognize when a business divorce may be necessary to protect yours and the business’s best interests.
 These separations occur in all types of business entities—corporations, limited liability companies, and partnerships.
 The process for extricating yourself from your business partners can be highly complex and involves many financial and legal elements that have serious implications.

-Essentially, if the business is not able to continue functioning without significant disruption because of a continuing partner conflict, the parties involved should consider a business divorce.
+Essentially, if the business is not able to continue functioning without significant disruption because of a continuing partner conflict, the parties involved should contact a partnership dispute lawyer and discuss options for a business divorce.
 Having experienced legal representation to represent you is critical to managing these situations.
 Significant business changes must be handled with the utmost care and attention to detail, as a divorce can fundamentally alter a business’s identity and structure.
-A qualified business attorney can guide you through this process, address relevant filings with government entities, and address any conflicts that may arise among those involved.
+A qualified business litigation lawyer can guide you through this process, address relevant filings with government entities, and address any conflicts that may arise among those involved.

 As with most businesses, the parties involved may have written agreements that govern their relationships and often their employment.
 Often these are form agreements that were signed when the business was created with little thought given to ultimate separation.
 These agreements typically specify details of work division between the business partners, shareholders, or members, and may determine what benefits they are entitled to receive.
 The terms of the these agreements have to be considered in any separation..